Justification of Red List Category

 Turdus helleri is confined to four tiny forest patches in the Taita Hills, southern Kenya: Mbololo (c.
 200 ha), Ngangao (c.92 ha), Chawia (c.
 50 ha) and Yale (2 ha) (Brooks 1997, Brooks et al. 1998, L. Bennun in litt.
 1999, Waiyaki and Samba 2000).
 Although there have been reported sightings at Mt Kasigau, 50 km south-east of the Taita Hills, survey work in 1998 did not record the species there (Brooks 1997, Barnes et al. 1999).
 Research in 1997 indicated a total population of c.1,350 birds, with c.
 1,060 in Mbololo, 250 in Ngangao and 38 in Chawia (Galbusera et al. 2000, Waiyaki and Samba 2000, Waiyaki et al. 2001), although the effective population size is likely to be lower owing to a male-biased sex ratio.
 In 2009 and 2015 surveys confirmed continued presence of the species in Mbololo and Ngangao fragments (M. Githiru in litt.
 2008, 2009, 2010, L. Borghesio in litt.
 2016).

 It is confined to montane cloud-forest (Waiyaki and Samba 2000), not venturing into secondary growth, scrub or cultivated areas (Zimmerman et al. 1996), although the areas where it occurs have been heavily logged in the past (Brooks 1997).
 Despite much research, very few inter-fragment movements have been recorded (Waiyaki and Samba 2000).
 It prefers well-shaded areas with a dense understorey, high litter-cover and little or no herbaceous cover (Waiyaki and Samba 2000), and consequently is found at greater density in Mbolobo, the least disturbed forest area, and is rarest in Chawia, which has a more open canopy and a very shrubby understorey (Brooks 1997, Waiyaki and Samba 2000, Waiyaki et al. 2001).
 It rarely ascends more than 2 m above ground (Zimmerman et al. 1996), although nests can be up to 10m high (L. Borghesio in litt.
 2016).
-At certain times of the year their diet is predominantly fruit, but they will also eat invertebrates (Brooks 1997, L. Borghesio in litt.
+At certain times of the year its diet is predominantly fruit, but it will also eat invertebrates (Brooks 1997, L. Borghesio in litt.
 2016).
 It is monogamous and terrestrial, with overlapping home ranges (Waiyaki and Samba 2000) and breeding between January and July (although this may be variable as limited data from work in the region in 2000 and 2015 suggest breeding September to March [Samba et al. 2003, L. Borghesio in litt.
 2016]).
 The clutch-size is 1-3 (Urban et al. 1997).
 Orange Ground-thrush Zoothera gurneyi often occurs in exactly the same areas as T. helleri (Brooks 1997).

 Most indigenous forest has been cleared in the Taita Hills for cultivation or reforestation with non-native timber, and the remaining tiny area is under serious threat from both clearance and degradation (Brooks et al. 1998, Mulwa 1998, L. Bennun in litt.
 1999), and the low connectivity of patches can be a problem for this species (Aben et al. 2012).
 However, habitat quality in the largest two forest fragments remains good (Waiyaki and Samba 2000, Rogers et al. 2008).
 A highly male-biased sex ratio in Chawia (only 10% of birds were female) might have significant negative consequences for the subpopulation's long-term survival (Lens et al. 1998, Waiyaki and Samba 2000, Waiyaki et al. 2001).
 The species's reproductive rate may thus be lower than expected (Lens et al. 1998).
 Inbreeding is a concern due to a lack of movement of individuals between forest fragments (Collar 2005).
-Where habitat disturbance leads to deteriorations in body condition, the long-term survival of sub-populations may be put at risk (Lens et al. 2001, Lens et al. 2002).
+Where habitat disturbance leads to deteriorations in body condition, the long-term survival of sub-populations may be put at risk (Lens et al. 2001, 2002).
 Other threats include fire, growing evidence of high rates of nest predation (L. Borghesio in litt.
 2016), and climate change.

 Conservation and Research Actions Underway